Accounting2

 - Consumers can use tools to bypass

 As more consumers become aware of the practice, businesses may receive public backlash and a drop in loyalty over rising prices.
-For example, Wendy’s was recently under fire when their CEO announced plans to test dynamic pricing in 2025.
+For example, in 2024, Wendy’s came under fire when their CEO announced plans to test dynamic pricing in 2025

-VPNs also work as a cybersecurity tool, encrypting the internet connection itself, offering the maximum level of privacy.
+VPNs also work as a cybersecurity tool, encrypting the internet connection itself and offering the maximum level of privacy.
 With a VPN, websites and internet providers cannot monitor any online activity.
-As such, it can be difficult for you to collect data that can be used to inform dynamic pricing.
+As such, it can be difficult to collect data that can be used to inform dynamic pricing.

 Is this pricing strategy legal?

-A question often asked by small businesses interested in this trendy pricing method is whether or not it is legal.
-The short answer is that dynamic pricing is acceptable in many jurisdictions—with some exceptions.
+A question often asked by small businesses interested in this trendy pricing method is whether or not it’s legal.
+Though these policies have come under scrutiny, the short answer is that dynamic pricing is acceptable in many jurisdictions — with some exceptions.

-In the US, for example, companies can adjust prices, provided they don’t use information like gender, race, or religion.
-In Europe, companies are free to determine the prices they charge as long as “they inform consumers about the total price” and there is no deception during the booking and payment process.
+In the U.S., for example, companies can adjust prices, provided they don’t base them on gender, race, or religion.
+In Europe, companies are free to determine the prices they charge as long as “they inform consumers about the total price” and there’s no deception during the booking and payment process.

 Tips and considerations for implementation

 Dynamic pricing has been proven to be highly effective in helping businesses succeed.
-The rise in AI technologies means you can gather many insights and adjust prices automatically, helping you focus your time on other parts of your business.
+The rise in artificial intelligence technologies means you can gather many insights and adjust prices automatically, helping you focus your time on other parts of your business.

 With the proper care and planning, virtually every business can implement dynamic pricing to improve revenue, save time and effort, and become more cost-effective.